 Wayne is dedicated to developing and adhering to a robust and proprietary Safety Management System that dives into all facets of air operations, seeking out and mitigating risks and ensuring that PJS continues to invest in our industry leading safety initiatives and standards.
 In addition to our own, continuous research, PJS receives detailed reports from third-party, independent safety auditing agencies, whose experts assist PJS in conducting field audits.
 Far from the typical “audit mills” which rampantly sell services to the very airlines these auditors are responsible for policing, PJS insists on independent contractors who have only one objective – safety.

 Only ten percent of all airlines meet PJS’ strict standards as we impose non-negotiable markers around a clean operating history, aircraft age, and liability insurance levels.
 All aircraft and pilots are vetted for each and every departure, using PJS’ stringent requirements.
-Before a client sets foot on a PJS-certified aircraft, our in-house team examines all aspects of the operator and supplements the liability insurance policies of the Air Carrier with a $500,000,000 liability policy of our own, the details of which can be viewed here.
+Before a client sets foot on a PJS-certified aircraft, our in-house team examines all aspects of the operator and supplements the liability insurance policies of the Air Carrier with a $500,000,000 liability policy of our own.